neelsoumya/teaching_web_development/materials/css_fundamentals.md

 - _Exercise_: Move the code block to above the ID selector and see how specificity affects the applied styles!
 What do you think will happen?

-- _Question_: Does the class selector override the ID selector?
-Why or why not?
+- _Question_: Why does the class selector *win* over the ID selector?

 - _Answer_: